 Drivers used to think of vehicle safety systems as strictly mechanical elements like seat belts, brakes, and crunch zones.
 But today, safety systems have become completely dependent on electronics and sensors – airbags, ABS, blind spot indicators, cruise control, lane departure warning, automatic emergency braking, and a pre-installed heavy duty GPS vehicle tracker just to name a few.
 This makes sense considering how rapidly safety tech has evolved, the value of marketing the assurance of safety in a vehicle, and the countless lives saved by automated safeguards.

 But what happens when the integrity of data generated by safety tech comes into question?
 Who is liable if a hacker manipulates the data sent by a blind-spot detection safety system and the orange or red indicator remained unlit as a car sped past?
 This issue is very important because of the overriding need to be safe and to feel safe when on the road.
-The damage to a vehicle brand, and the liability to a business that sells unsafe vehicles, is long and far reaching.
+The damage to a vehicle brand, and the liability to a business that sells unsafe vehicles, is long and far-reaching.
 In some cases, it is unrecoverable.
 Therefore, as modern vehicles become more connected and automated, the biggest reason for security is safety.
 Safety is very important with vehicles and there are many ways this can be achieved, technology has come a long way in relation to cars, and now there is that demand to keep your vehicle protected at all costs, this is why a dash-cam from companies like Lytx has taken off and become something that nearly everyone uses just in case.

 Many fundamental driver controls, such as headlamps or automatic door locks, have a dual purpose as a safety device.
 What is not well understood in the mobility industry is that vehicle security also has a dual purpose as a safety device.
 This is true because safety devices are vulnerable to attacks and indeed threaten driver and passenger safety, as detailed in Andy Greenberg’s article in Wired.